Electrical telegraphy in the United Kingdom: Nationalisation

 Thomas Allan was an early advocate of nationalisation in 1854.
 He believed a flat rate of one shilling (5p) for 20 words regardless of distance would encourage wider use of the telegraph, which would lead to more intensive usage of lines and provide the economic case for building new ones.
 According to Allen, this could only happen if the Post Office ran the network as a unified whole.
 He compared his proposal to the effect of the introduction of the Penny Post.
 Allan later tried to bring about cheaper telegrams through private enterprise by founding the UKTC.
-A surprising and influential advocate was John Ricardo, co-founder of the ETC. He was a free trade campaigning Member of Parliament and a railway entrepreneur and banker.
-In 1861 he wrote a memorandum to William Gladstone, then chancellor of the exchequer and future prime minister, setting out the case for nationalisation.
+A surprising and influential advocate was John Ricardo, co-founder of the ETC. He was a free trade-campaigning Member of Parliament and a railway entrepreneur and banker.
+Having ended his financial interest in the ETC, in 1861 he wrote a memorandum to William Gladstone, then chancellor of the exchequer and future prime minister, setting out the case for nationalisation.
 Ricardo's argument was the telegraph was an important government tool for diplomatic, military, and administrative purposes.
 He pointed out that in all European countries state control had been in place from the beginning.
+Ricardo estimated that the government could nationalise for £2 million or less.

 The first sign of government disquiet came when the United Kingdom Electric Telegraph Act 1862 (25 & 26 Vict. c. cxxxi) was passed, enabling the UKTC.
 The act included provisions to prevent the UKTC selling assets to other companies without permission.
 This was to discourage the UKTC from joining the emerging cartel in the telegraph industry.
 A further cause for concern came in 1865 when the companies, including the UKTC, set common tariffs and dropped the one shilling/20-word flat rate.
 The Telegraph Act 1863 (26 & 27 Vict. c.
 112) gave the Board of Trade the power to regulate the telegraph companies on the same basis as other utilities.
 In 1865, Lord Stanley the postmaster general, came out in favour of nationalisation with Post Office reformer Frank Ives Scudamore leading the campaign.
 Scudamore pointed out that telegraph offices were often located inconveniently at railway stations outside town, some towns were not served at all, and some had multiple rival companies' offices next to each other.
 State control in continental countries, according to Scudamore, ensured a more rational and convenient distribution of offices and cheaper rates would lead to greater telegraph use.
 His opponents pointed to the United States, where rates were also cheaper but with a great profusion of private companies.
 Many newspapers campaigned for nationalisation.
 They were generally dissatisfied with the news service they got from the companies, and they especially resented being unable to choose their own news provider.
 They wanted the telegraph merely to deliver the product from their chosen supplier.